5 Ways Polymarket’s New Bot Transforms Momentum Trading Forever

 What Is Momentum Trading?

 Momentum trading is a strategy that focuses on capitalizing on existing market trends, typically looking for stocks or assets experiencing upward or downward price movements.
 As traders capitalize on these trends, they buy or sell based on the speed or momentum of price movements.
 This strategy matters now more than ever as the market’s volatility creates ample opportunities for both profit and loss.
+You can read more about similar trading strategies in our article on the 5 Interaction Models That Are Reshaping Financial Services in 2023.

 Imagine momentum trading as surfing — skilled surfers identify the wave (market trend) and ride that wave until it starts to diminish.
 Similarly, traders using momentum strategies aim to catch price movements before they peak.